EnriqueG24/Conways-Game-Of-Life/README.md

 ---

-# Future Additions
 We'll take the **Life** in Game of Life to a whole new meaning.
-I'm working on finalizing the AR portion of the application so you can experience the game like never before.
+Experience the game in AR.
+Just point your camera at a flat surface and have fun!

 <img width="300" height="500" src="Images/ARFeature.gif">